 Near syncope should be coded as "no".
 Cardiac arrest with resuscitation is not syncope.
+Update March 2022 - Vasovagal syncope is not captured as syncope.

 Code "Unknown" when there is conflicting information in the medical record and/or with the patient/family and/or patient/family unable to provide history